SizeUp to 12 inches (30 cm) across

 DietSponges and detritus

-- Coloration ranges from ivory and pale shades of yellow and pink to red-brown, with dark, pointed projections arranged regularly along the arms and central disk.
+- Coloration ranges from ivory and pale shades of yellow to pink and red-brown, with dark, pointed projections arranged regularly along the arms and central disk.

-- Body is heavy, arms are thick and tapering.
+- The body is heavy, arms are thick and tapering.

-- Tube-feet range in color from pale pink or lavender to violet.
+- Tube feet can range in color from pale pink to lavender or violet.

 - Diet consists of sponges and detritus.
 Will consume both plant and animal material.

-- Mouth is located ventrally.
-The chocolate ship sea star eats by extending its stomach out of its mouth, covering food, and digesting it externally.
+- The mouth is located ventrally (underneath).
+The chocolate chip sea star eats by extending its stomach out of its mouth, covering food, and digesting it externally.

 - Reproduce by broadcast spawning: males and females release sperm and eggs directly into the water.

-- Also called “knobbly sea star” and the “horned sea star.”
+- Also called the “knobbly sea star” and the “horned sea star.”